 Attorneys for Jan.
 6 defendants face lawsuits for plagiarism

-A Texas-based researcher has filed a pair of lawsuits against lawyers who represented defendants in the Jan.
+A Texas-based researcher has filed several lawsuits against lawyers who represented defendants in the Jan.
 6, 2021, attack on the U.S. Capitol, alleging some of the attorneys "pirated" her research and used it in court — without paying for it.

-The lawsuit, filed by Lindsey Olson, alleges the defense attorneys infringed on the copyright on her research studies, when they made filings in court seeking a change of venue for Capitol riot defendants.
+The lawsuits, filed by Lindsey Olson, allege the defense attorneys infringed on the copyright on her research studies when they made filings in court seeking a change of venue for Capitol riot defendants.

 Dozens of Jan.
 6 defendants sought a change-of-venue, several using Olson's research study in their arguments.
 None of them succeeded in their arguments.
 But Olson's lawsuits allege some defense attorneys used her study in court, without paying her a fee for her service or the rights to use her material.